 Advocare Spark seems to be a cross of a pre-workout and BCAA supplement, which you’d want to drink before and during workouts.

-They’re also marketing it as a “cognitive enhancer”, so i guess you could put it in the nootropic or energy drink category as well.
+They’re also marketing it as a “cognitive enhancer”, so I guess you could put it in the nootropic or energy drink category as well.

 Either way, Spark seems to have cult status with Advocare users, easily being one of their most popular supplements.

 How many calories are in Spark?
-15
+15 calories.

 How much caffeine is in Spark?
-60 mg per serving
+60 mg per serving.

 Is Spark good for you?
 It’s ok if you’re not sensitive to caffeine.
 Vitamins and minerals are good for you, and they’ll help with your energy levels and muscle recovery, too.
 There are also 0 sugars, as they use sucralose for sweetening.

 Product alternatives?
-Amino Energy, by Optimum Nutrition
+Amino Energy by Optimum Nutrition

-2. Advocare One/80 (formerly “24 day challenge”)
+2. Advocare ONE/80 (formerly “24 day challenge”)

-This is a full-out wellness program.
+This is a full-out, 80-day wellness program.

 Not a bad mix since all of those products can help people lose or maintain weight and live healthier lives.
-The only product that could use more explanation is MNS-3, but thats usually the case with most diet or fat burner-ish supplements.
+The only product that could use more explanation is MNS-3, but that’s usually the case with most diet or fat burner-ish supplements.

 3. Advocare Ready-to-drink Protein

-Advocare Ready-to-drink protein was designed for simplicity and convenience.
+Advocare Ready-To-Drink Protein was designed for simplicity and convenience.
 Each carton comes with 20g of protein and 140 calories, making it a solid option for protein consumption post workout or for reaching your daily protein goals.

 Product alternatives?
-Muscle Milk,
+Muscle Milk, Premier Protein

 They’ve got Advocare Spark, which is a household name in its own right, generating more buzz than a competitors entire company:

 Advocare also just signed a multiyear agreement to become the Official Sports Nutrition Partner for Major League Soccer… this is World Cup level!

-Of course a few of Advocare’s products have had their share of controversy.
+Of course, a few of Advocare’s products have had their share of controversy.
 It was discovered that their Arginine Extreme supplement was tainted with clenbuterol after Olympic swimmer Jessica Hardy tested positive for the enhancer while taking the Advocare product.

 They also suffered a PR setback after an ill-advised marketing campaign targeted kids for a caffeine-riddled sports drink.